Arizona program

 How do you apply?

-Submit the official pre-purchase application to Housing Solutions of Northern Arizona, then complete the one-on-one counseling and eligibility process for the CHAP pathway that fits your household.
+Submit the current pre-purchase application to Housing Solutions of Northern Arizona, then complete one-on-one counseling, eligibility review, and CHAP path selection before closing.

 Official source evidence

-The current City of Flagstaff CHAP page says Option 1 offers up to $50,000 in matching deferred assistance, while Option 2 offers assistance equal to 30% of the purchase price in exchange for permanent affordability rules.
-The same page routes applicants to Housing Solutions of Northern Arizona through the official pre-purchase application.
+The current City of Flagstaff CHAP page says Option 1 offers up to $50,000 in 10:1 matching deferred assistance for households up to 150% of AMI, while Option 2 offers assistance equal to 30% of the purchase price for households up to 125% of AMI in exchange for permanent affordability rules.
+The same page routes applicants through Housing Solutions of Northern Arizona's pre-purchase application and counseling process.

 View official source